Review of hall vacancies sends NTU students scrambling

 More than 4,700 students had signed a petition appealing against the earlier announcement.

-Amid the scramble by students to find alternative accommodations when they were first told to move out, the NTU Students' Union sent an email at 6pm telling them to stay put as it was working with the university to find more housing.
+Amid yesterday's ensuing scramble to find alternative accommodation following the earlier announcement, the NTU Students' Union sent an e-mail at 6pm telling students to stay put as it was working with the university to find more housing.

 Applications for some 14,000 vacancies across 24 halls of residence must be made every year.

-Foreign residents said they had remained in their halls last year, even as other students returned home during the circuit breaker, when weekly cases were in the hundreds.
+Foreign students said they had remained in their halls last year, even as others returned home during the circuit breaker, when weekly Covid-19 cases were in the hundreds.
 Students had feared their plans would be thrown into disarray, with many worried about financial issues and disrupted schedules.

-Malaysian business student Rachel Ng, 23, said she began hunting for apartments online the moment she saw the notice at 1am.
-If told to vacate, she may have to fork out the rent herself as her scholarship only covers accommodation on campus.
+Malaysian business student Rachel Ng, 23, began hunting for apartments online the moment she saw the notice at 1am.
+If told to vacate, she may have to pay the rent herself, as her scholarship covers only accommodation on campus.

 "I have to get another job and try to make it work in order to pay rent," said the third-year student.

-Mr Shoon Zhen Yong, a third-year student leader of a union of some 500 Malaysian students on campus, told The Straits Times that nearly all his friends in the group had been rejected.
+Mr Shoon Zhen Yong, 22, a third-year student leader of a union of some 500 Malaysian students on campus, told The Straits Times that nearly all his friends in the group had been rejected for housing.

-Vietnamese student Le Ha Phuong, 20, said rental fees could double, looking at off-campus apartments she found online.
-"My family's finances are not strong, and I pay for all the hall fees myself," said the third-year humanities student.
+Vietnamese student Le Ha Phuong, 20, said rental fees could double, based on looking at off-campus apartments she had found online.
+"My family's finances are not strong, and I pay the hall fees myself," said the third-year humanities student.

-One of the petition's creators, humanities student Jean Ku Week, 21, said a survey they had created found that 90 per cent of nearly 1,000 respondents had been rejected.
-Nearly half of the respondents were foreign students.
+One of the petition's creators, humanities student Jean Ku Week, 21, said a survey they had done found that 90 per cent of nearly 1,000 respondents had been rejected.
+Nearly half the respondents were foreign students.

-"We saw many people complaining on the group chat.
-Their voices can't be heard there and the school can't see the actual numbers," said the second-year Malaysian student.

-Many students who were guaranteed a place in a hall had also been turned down, including first- and second-year students and those with high extra-curricular activity points.
+Many students who were guaranteed a place were also turned down, including first-and second-year students and those with high extra-curricular activity points.

-Second-year English Literature student Benedict Kwok, 24, said: "Most of my classes this semester are still on-campus, so I didn't imagine that they would have restricted hall stay so drastically."
-If he can't stay on campus, his daily commute from Bishan could take three hours.

-Accountancy student Ruben Selvaraju, 22, thought he would have his room for a second year.